rwanderc/blog/_posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 - bit
 - bitwise
 - bit shift
+- basics
 ---

 **Bit Shift** and **Bitwise** are operators that make **binary calculations** perfectly straightforward.

-Until few months ago, I had never used bitwise operators, and my impression is that both are indeed not even known by most developers.
+Until few months ago, I had never used bitwise operators, and my impression is that both are indeed not even known by most developers.<!--more-->

 These operators provide a great must-know solution for specific problems, like network calculations (IP & netmask); privileges processing based in bit fields; communication involving checksums, parity, flow control (e.g.: serial communication); compression; encryption, etc.

 The performance is another important point.
-Instead of implementing more complex algorithms, binary processing can be done with the minimun effort, since **bitwise** and **bit shift** are primitive operations **directly supported by processors**.
+Instead of implementing more complex algorithms, binary processing can be done with the minimum effort, since **bitwise** and **bit shift** are primitive operations **directly supported by processors**.

 The operators are: